 It might seem like a long time, however please consider that at any given time, our developers are working through the backlog of customisations, fixes, maintenance, and improvements, and each of those someone is waiting for, so there is no way to jump the queue.

 We encourage you to use this time to reconsider your decision to customise and to check that the approved customisation is exactly what you require, especially as this is your last opportunity to cancel your request or make small changes.
 Any considerable changes will need to be fully scoped and estimated again, with another five to seven weeks of lead time after your quote approval.

-After the lead time, we will start developing the customisation as soon as we have a slot available.
-The estimated development and testing time is outlined in the customisation quote, but if problems arise, it may take longer - we will communicate with you as soon as this becomes evident, and will greatly appreciate your patience.
+We will start developing the customisation as soon as we have a slot available.
+The estimated development and testing time is outlined in the customisation quote, however if problems arise, it may take longer - we will communicate with you as soon as this becomes evident, and will greatly appreciate your patience.